vllm-project/vllm/README.md

 vLLM comes with many powerful features that include:

+- **PagedAttention**, efficient management of cached attention keys and values
 - Seamless integration with popular HuggingFace models
-- Efficient management for cached attention keys and values
 - Advanced batching mechanism
 - Optimized CUDA kernels
 - Efficient support for various decoding algorithms such as parallel sampling and beam search